Skip to main content

 7 mentions Positive Neutral Negative

-• “From the beauty of the crystalline caverns to the grotesque and twisted abominations that inhabit certain areas, everything from the areas to the enemies made me feel something.”
+• “From the beauty of the crystalline caverns to the grotesque and twisted abominations that inhabit certain areas, everything from the environments to the enemies made me feel something.”

 • “The side stories were short and emotional.”

-• “I didn’t feel like the plot of the game was anything groundbreaking, but I found it compelling and very well-written.
-The story is heartfelt and cute if you like stories about conflict against nature and steel golems getting feelings.”
+• “I didn’t feel like the plot of the game was groundbreaking, but I found it compelling and very well-written; there isn’t crazy lore out there, but the story is heartfelt and cute if you like stories about conflict between nature and steel golems gaining feelings.”

 • monetization